I love, love, love my tiny mini Filofax planner. It makes me smile as well as anyone who sees it!

 Writing – it really makes a difference if you use fine-point pens or pencils.
 I have excellent results with fine ball points, although I make equal use of fine mechanical pencils, Sharpie fine pens, and Le Pens.

 Sheets – there are 20-ish lines on a Filofax-branded mini sheet.
+Update: Our vanilla folders note sheets we started making after I wrote this post are about 18-ish (we chose slightly larger line spacing).
 Some packets might have another line at the bottom, depending on where the paper was cut.
-So, 20-ish lines plus the empty space at the top margin.
+So, 18 to 20-ish lines plus the empty space at the top margin.
 Sometimes when I am making long lists or writing from my stream of thought, I remove the sheets from the mini and just write on the page.
 This makes the paper feel much larger!
 I also keep a packet or stack of the empty sheets nearby in case I just need to grab one from there to start writing.
 Sadly, I don’t believe there are any Filofax notepads in this size.
+Update: we make the notepads now at vanilla folders, so no one is sad and everyone is happy.

 Abbreviate – I can be really OCD about writing things out but oddly I have over the years come up with some abbreviations that stuck with me and I like them.
 Some are silly and some are just utilitarian.
 I like to jot, say, “hair 11a” on the day I have a haircut at 11:00a.
 An old boss of mine liked to use “HC” for his haircut appointments in his pocket-friendly planner.
 I also have a 2-4 letter code for all names of my bills or banks.
 Other codes I use frequently: “can” (cancel), “mtg” (meeting), “cc” (credit card), “dc” (debit card), “reg’n” (registration) and “wkg” (working).